otis-ke/otis-ke/README.md

 - 👋 Hi, I’m @otis-ke
-- 👀 I’m interested in learning  software engineering
+- 👀 I’m a software engineering from kenya
-- 🌱 I’m currently learning java and software engineering
+- 🌱 I’m currently on web development  and software and ui/ux
 - 💞️ I’m looking to collaborate on  projects
 - 📫 How to reach me 😀
 vincentotiskisia@gmail.com